Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 With Cabo being by the sea, shrimp and fish tacos are especially popular.

-So why not make friends with a local pup – and help make a difference to dogs in Cabo too?
+If you’re missing your pooch back home (we’ve all been there), why not make make friends with a local pup – and help make a difference to dogs in Cabo too?

 If you like your trips filled with exhilarating activities, then a Cabo must-do is ziplining.